frequency-chain/frequency/designdocs/user-handles.md

     * `Unauthorized` if the signature(s) is invalid
     * `InvalidMsaHandle` if the handle is invalid

+Validation requirements
+* MSA ID must exist.
+Signing keys must resolve to MSA ID.
+* old handle must exist and be owned by the MSA ID.
+* new handle must follow handle guidelines.
+* new handle must be unique.
+* new handle must be available.
+* new suffix must be available.
+* new suffix must be in the range of the handle.

 Signature requirements

 The extrinsic must be signed by the user private key.
 The signature must be verified on-chain to ensure that the user is the owner of the private key.
 The signature must also include the old handle and the new handle to prevent unauthorized handle changes.
 ```

 **Note** :